PCemOnMac/PCemV16macOS/README.md

 Step 2: Install Home Brew

-Home Brew is the package manager for OS X that makes it easy to install the required packages needed for PCem to compile successfully.
+Home Brew is the package manager for macOS that makes it easy to install the required packages needed for PCem to compile successfully.
 You can get it from https://brew.sh or run the following command from a Terminal shell:
-CODE: SELECT ALL

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 Step 3: Install the required packages needed by PCem

-In order to compile PCem on macOS you'll need sdl2, wxmac and openal-soft packages.
-You can install theses with the following commands

-Note: Later versions of macOS already have openal-soft so you may not need to install it using Home Brew
+In order to compile PCem on macOS you'll need sdl2, wxmac and openal-soft packages (Note: Later versions of macOS already have openal-soft so you may not need to install it using Home Brew).
+You can install theses with the following commands:
-CODE: SELECT ALL

 brew install sdl2
 brew install wxmac
 brew install openal-soft